opengeospatial/templates/best_practice_template/README.md

 # Best Practice template

-This GitHub repository contains the content for an OGC standard.
+This GitHub repository contains the content for an OGC Best Practice.

 The repo is organized as follows: